-- The Company prepares its consolidated financial statements in accordance with the Ordinance on Accounting of Companies (Ministry of Justice Ordinance No. 13, February 7, 2006 and Revised Ministry of Justice Ordinance No. 6, February 6, 2015).
-Starting this fiscal year, the consolidated financial statements are prepared in conformity with the International Financial Reporting Standards (IFRS) as per clause 1 of Article 120 of the Ordinance on Accounting of Companies.
-Following the latter part of the clause, some disclosure items required under IFRS are omitted in these notes. - 2.
-Scope of consolidation
+1. The Company prepares its consolidated financial statements in accordance with the Ordinance on Accounting of Companies (Ministry of Justice Ordinance No. 13, February 7, 2006 and Revised Ministry of Justice Ordinance No. 1, January 8, 2016).
+The consolidated financial statements are prepared in conformity with the International Financial Reporting Standards (IFRS) as per clause 1 of Article 120 of the Ordinance on Accounting of Companies.
+Following the latter part of the clause, some disclosure items required under IFRS are omitted in these notes.

+2. Scope of consolidation

-This consolidated financial report is prepared with consolidation of 510 major subsidiaries.
-The scope of consolidation for this fiscal year has been changed in that 15 companies were added and 17 companies were subtracted.
+This consolidated financial report is prepared with consolidation of 514 major subsidiaries.
+The scope of consolidation for this fiscal year has been changed in that 17 companies were added and 13 companies were subtracted.
 Major additions and subtractions are described below.
-Names of the major subsidiaries are omitted in this note because they are noted in item #10 "The Fujitsu Group" in this report.
+Names of the major subsidiaries are omitted in this note because they are noted in item #2 "The Fujitsu Group" in this report.

-Newly consolidated subsidiaries as a result of acquisition or formation: 15 companies Subtracted due to liquidation or sale: 12 companies Subtracted due to merger: 5 companies
+Newly consolidated subsidiaries as a result of acquisition or formation: 17 companies Subtracted due to liquidation or sale: 10 companies Subtracted due to merger: 3 companies

-- 3. Application of the equity method - The number and names of major associates to which the equity method is applied Investments in associates are accounted for using the equity method and the number of companies to which the method applies is 27.
-Major associates are Fujitsu General Ltd. and Fujitsu Leasing Co., Ltd. The scope of application of the equity method for this fiscal year has been changed in that 4 companies were added and 1 company was subtracted. - (2) The Company does not treat JECC Corporation as an associate although we hold more than 20% of their outstanding shares.
-This is because they are a special corporation operated under the joint investments of 6 companies, including Japanese computer manufacturers, to develop the information processing industry in Japan.
+3. Application of the equity method

+- (1) The number and names of major associates to which the equity method is applied Investments in associates are accounted for using the equity method and the number of companies to which the method applies is 25. - Major associates are Fujitsu General Ltd., Socionext Inc., and Fujitsu Leasing Co., Ltd. The scope of application of the equity method for this fiscal year has been changed in that 1 company was added and 3 companies were subtracted. - (2) The Company does not treat JECC Corporation as an associate although the Company holds more than 20% of the outstanding shares of JECC Corporation.
+This is because JECC Corporation is a special corporation operated under the joint investments of 6 companies, including Japanese computer manufacturers, to develop the information processing industry in Japan.

-- (3) Goodwill relating to an associate is accounted for in the same way as that of consolidated subsidiaries.
+(3) Goodwill relating to an associate is accounted for in the same way as that of consolidated subsidiaries

-- 4. Significant accounting policies
+4. Significant accounting policies

 - (1) Valuation standards and methods for assets

 - (a) Financial assets

 - (i) Non-derivative financial assets

-Held-to-maturity investments and Loans and receivables
+Held-to-maturity investments and loans and receivables